What's So Special About Portugal?

 What about safety?
 Old maps of Europe show the southwest corner of Portugal as the end of the world.
 This country is surrounded by water and Spain, meaning limited access.
 As a result, Portugal has been spared the refugee crisis that other European countries are struggling through.

-Portugal enjoys low violent crime rates.
+Portugal enjoys low violent crime rates and is ranked as one of the safest countries in the world.
 The only real safety concern is petty crime in the tourist areas.

 What about air access?
 You have good options for daily flights from the United States to Lisbon.
 From there you can connect or drive easily to anywhere else in the country.
 From Lisbon, Faro, and Porto, you have many direct flight options to destinations across Europe.